 A Compact Flash Card Power Connector is located at JWF1.
-For the Compact Flash Card to work properly, you will need to configure JCF1 properly and connect the Compact Flash Card power cable to JWF1 first.
+For the Compact Flash Card to work properly, you will need to configure the Jumper-JCF1 properly and connect a Compact Flash Card power cable to JWF1 first.
 Refer to the board layout below for the location.